brycie-boy/The_Cosmos/The three unwholesome roots.md

 The three unwholesome roots consist of:

 - greed / attraction
 - hatred / repulsion

-which are perpetuated by the third unwholesome root
+The first two unwholesome roots are perpetuated by the third unwholesome root

 - delusion / ignorance
    - that is, ignorance of [[The four nobel truths]].

+Which, Inturn, they reinforce.
+The three unwholesome roots are what constitute craving.

 From the three unwholesome roots arises a variety of secondary defilements.
 These include: